robfatland/oceanprior/README.md

 # Introduction to the **ocean** GitHub repository

-This [repo](https://github.com/robfatland/ocean) is a collection of Python Jupyter notebooks with supporting data.
+This [repository](https://github.com/robfatland/ocean) is a collection of Python Jupyter notebooks and supporting data.
 It is a learning resource for expanding on sensor data visualization in oceanography.
-As such there are two driving emphases: Good dataset construction, and comparison of data from different types of sensors.
+There are two driving emphases: Good dataset construction, and comparison of data from different types of sensors.
-The latter is referred to herein as a 'synoptic view' of the water column.
+The latter is herein referred to as a 'synoptic view' of the water column.

 Click the following link -- it may take a few minutes to initialize -- to create a *'binder'* sandbox version of this repository.
-Once the temporary copy becomes available in your browser, double-click the available **BioOptics** Jupyter notebook.
-Additional work resides in the **`Notebooks`** sub-folder.
+Once the binder environment appears in your browser, double-click the **BioOptics** Jupyter notebook to view its contents.
+Additional work may be found in the **`Notebooks`** sub-folder.
-You may experiment as you like with the binder instance: It is temporary.
+You may experiment as you like with the binder contents as the environment is temporary.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/robfatland/ocean/HEAD)

+To work from a copy of this repository: Establish a stable Jupyter notebook server environment and use `git clone`.

 The work here centers on **shallow profilers** located in the